-The section Messages describes mandatory messages, which Net if must send to the manager server process.
+The section Messages describes mandatory (with exception for the ping/pong messages) messages, which Net If must send to the manager server process.

 In this section a Domain field is the transport domain i.e one of transportDomainUdpIpv4 or transportDomainUdpIpv6, and an Addr field is an {IpAddr, IpPort} tuple.